stingaci/heat-tutorial/partV/README.rst

 `software_config_transport
 <http://docs.openstack.org/developer/heat/template_guide/openstack.html#OS::Nova::Server-prop-software_config_transport>`_
 attribute of OS::Nova::Server resource.
-The reader is encouraged to determine the appropriate *software_config_transport* for their envrioment as it depends on how Heat was deployed as well as their public networking configuration.
+The reader is encouraged to determine the appropriate *software_config_transport* for their environment as it depends on how Heat was deployed as well as their public networking configuration.
 Also whenever the instance uses software deployments the *user_data_property* should be set to SOFTWARE_CONFIG to indicate the instance status will be updated via